About Read For Pixels

 3. Who are the authors taking part in Read For Pixels?

-We will also be launching the second session of our first Read For Pixels Author Panel Hangouts series featuring acclaimed Horror authors Hillary Monahan, Sarah Langan, and Christopher Golden.
+We will also be launching the third and fourth sessions of our Read For Pixels Author Panel Livestream series featuring award-winning bestselling authors Charlaine Harris, Dana Cameron, Kendare Blake, Laurie R. King, P.C.
+Cast, and Charlaine Harris.

 Learn more about current/upcoming Read For Pixels authors here.